 Actually, that would benefit.
 Less people would be tempted to use if it was so well known how little of an advantage you get from them and how injury prone you become.
 That's one of the reasons voting is so gray about this.
 It's unknown how much help is really provided.
 In the next year what all sports need to do it invest in a large study on that to answer these questions.
 We might know more about who used but we haven't done a comprehensive study, with a huge number of participants, on it's complete stat effects and injury history.
 It is a Hall of Fame and these players are super stars.
 Famous people influenced by a famous time in the sport.

-Note that A-Rod didn't win a Championship until long after he was clean (2009).
+Note that A-Rod didn't win a Championship until 2009.
+It was his first year back to using PEDs but he was recovering from surgery that year.
 There is a lesson in that too.
-How many champions are using when they win?
+How many champions are using when they win any why?
 I know that some are, I won't pretend that doesn't happen, but there are clean players paying the price for the Steroid Era because their talent is doubted.
 Derek Jeter is not a user and never has been.
 His stats and unchanging body size back that up.
 But because he played during that time he'll always be questioned.
 Remember that age and injuries effect these numbers too.
 But Jeter has only recently been injured more and that's attributed to that he's playing a position usually for much younger players and won the last two gold gloves.

 How do I feel about Lance Armstrong?
 I hate all the wanna be Armstrong cyclists, dressed in the gear, that ride in the middle of busy roads making them impossible to pass and causing traffic jams large and small.
 There will be less of that this Spring.
 It's his Tiger Woods moment.
 He became a hero through Championships and cancer but he's at his moment where suddenly he's human.
 Would he have won without the PEDs?
 I read an article about a year ago from a Cyclist that said almost all Cyclists use.
 To me, it sounds like the problem is the culture of the sport, not the person.
 It became the only way to have a shot at winning.
 He gave a lot of cancer patients hope.
 They need that hope.